 The Redlands Beef Team competes in contests such as Oklahoma State Fair, Tulsa State Fair and Fort Worth Stock Show.
 Team members learn effective communication and leadership skills, teamwork, and analytical thinking with fellow peers at Redlands.

 Do you want to travel and network with leaders in the livestock industry?
 As part of the Redlands Livestock Judging team, you have the opportunity to compete in contests at the local, regional and national levels.
 And, just as important, you will learn effective communication and leadership skills, teamwork, and analytical thinking.
 The experience can open many doors of opportunity.
 Several team members have continued their judging career at Oklahoma State University, and some alumni can be found judging livestock shows.
 We also offer a summer livestock judging camp.
-Follow this link for more information and to register.
+Registration is full for Summer 2023.

 The Redlands Shooting Sports team is entering its second year of competition and is open to both men and women.
 If you are interested in the team, please complete this online form.